ActivitySpaceLab/wellbeing-mapper-app/survey_questions_gp.md

 What is your highest level of completed education?
 ■	Less than high school
 ■	High school
+■	TVET college
 ■	Bachelor's degree
-■	Graduate or professional degree
+■	Professional degree
-■	Prefer not to say
+■	Post-graduate degree (e.g., honours, masters or doctorate) ■	Prefer not to say

 Are you involved in climate activism?